floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 ### Configuring the Root CA

-Suppose you use your own root CA on OpenSearch/Elasticsearch.
-In that case, you need to either disable certificate validation or provide the root CA and all intermediate certificates (if any) to Dashboards/Kibana.
+If you use your own root CA on OpenSearch/Elasticsearch, you need to either disable certificate validation or provide the root CA and all intermediate certificates (if any) to Dashboards/Kibana.
 Otherwise, you will see the following error message in the Dashboards/Kibana logfile:

 ```
 Request error, retrying -- self-signed certificate in certificate chain